eunjae-lee/rlt/README.md

 >
 ```

-If there's nothing to put as body, you can just hit enter to skip it.
+Just hit enter to skip if there's nothing to write down as body.

+If you pass a parameter `-a`, it will `git add -A` before committing.

 ### `switch`
 ```bash